valentinaotocan/valentinaotocan/README.md

 </p>
 <hr />

 Hi!
-I'm Valentina, I like frontend developer and I'm trying to become better every day.
+I'm Valentina, I like frontend development and I'm trying to become better every day.
 I like developing in React and Next.
 <br />
 <br />
 My Skills: <br />